WXRT: Programming

 Local music show "Local Anesthetic", hosted by Richard Milne, aired its final show on December 24, 2017.
 The final "Jazz Transfusion" hosted by Barry Winograd aired February 4, 2018, marking the end of more than four decades of the program.
 WXRT introduced several popular specialty programs in recent years.
 'All Vinyl Saturday' began in 2016 to celebrate Record Store Day by playing individual songs and entire album sides non-stop for 12 hours.
-The albums selected to be played are from the personal record collections of DJs Marty Lennartz, Frank E. Lee, Annalisa, Johnny Mars, Don Davis and Ryan Arnold.
+The albums selected to be played are from the personal record collections of DJs Marty Lennartz, Frank E. Lee, Annalisa, Johnny Mars, Andy Chanley, Emma Mac, and Don Davis.
 Due to "All Vinyl Saturdays" popularity, the feature is presented 3 to 4 times a year.
-The "XRT Friday Feature" spotlights two artists or bands popular among WXRT listeners.